 A. Entry Page

-Your course entry page could be the course announcement or a content page.
+Your course entry page could be the Announcements page or a content page.
 In general, a content page is divided into two parts: the Course Menu and Main Page.
-The Course Menu shows links to basic tools such as announcements, calendar, discussions, messages, syllabus, Course Content, etc. When you click on a link in Course Menu, the Main Page displays the tool or the content of the link.
+The Course Menu shows the links to basic tools such as announcements, discussions, messages, syllabus, Course Content, etc. When you click on a link on the Course Menu, the Main Page displays the tool or the content of the link.

 B. Class Information & Organization